camilleberg/cc_dashboard/src/age_stuff.md

 # Age and map stuff

 <span style="color:blue">This age data pull /analysis is in progress!
-The full functionality is currently not availabel (i.e. the pull is not interesting) but the intercativty is intact.
-Pleas eplay around with the top grpah to filter age groups</span>.
+The full functionality is currently not available (i.e. the pull is not interesting) but the interactivty is intact.
+Please play around with the top graph to filter age groups by dpeendency ratio</span>.

 ```sql id=age_group_data display
 SET VARIABLE target_cols = (